Carolina Integrative Psychotherapy, Inc.

 Upcoming classes

-DBT Skillz for Therapists - January to April 2023.
+DBT Skillz for Therapists - September to December 2025

-DBT Skills for Couples - TBA Fall 2023.
-Description of 2022 class is below.
+DBT Skills for Couples - Fall 2025.

-Online Course, Tuesday Evenings 6:30-8:00pm, September-December 2022
+Online Course, Tuesday Evenings 6:30-8:00pm, September-December 2025

 Where/When: This now 15-week series is held online on Tuesday evenings, 6:30-8:00pm.
 See schedule below.
 We continue to explore effective presentations of these skills and perspectives as an online course.
 The classes will use Google Meet which does allow for telephone access in the event that your internet signal strength is weak.